Ottawa RiverRegulationPlanning BoardCommission de planificationde la régularisationde la rivière des Outaouais

 Instruction:

 The coloured markers on this map depict conditions (level or flow) as a range of conditions categorized in three groups: for normal conditions, for above normal, for below normal.
-The marker is when the current day’s value or percentile are not available.
+The marker is when the current day’s value or percentile are not available, or when the flow is zero m3/s.
 On the ‘River locations only’ map, the colour of the markers for locations with run-of-river facilities is based on flow conditions.
 On the ‘Reservoirs only’ map, the marker colour for all locations is based on the water level in the reservoir.

 Click on any marker to see the most recent data from this location and what type of data is measured there.
 To view data related to the principal reservoirs in the basin, select ‘Reservoirs only’ in the upper right corner.
 Near real-time and historical data is available for additional locations by selecting ‘Graph View and Advanced Data’.
 Water levels at 24:00 means at midnight.